ramavedantam/vrama91-old.github.io/index.md

 title: Home
 ---

 Hi!
 I am a fifth year Ph.D. student at the <a href='https://filebox.ece.vt.edu/~parikh/CVL.html'>Computer Vision Lab, Georgia Tech</a>.
 My advisor is <a href='https://www.cc.gatech.edu/~parikh/'>Devi Parikh</a>.
 I am broadly interested in computer vision and machine learning.
+For more details on my research see my <a href='https://scholar.google.com/citations?user=v1CRzeAAAAAJ&hl=en'>Google Scholar</a> page or checkout my <a href="http://vrama91.github.io/publications/">publications</a>.

 My research is supported by a Google PhD fellowship in Machine Perception, Speech Technology and Computer Vision.
 Starting next Spring, I will be a Research Scientist at <a href="https://research.fb.com/category/facebook-ai-research/">Facebook AI Research (FAIR)</a>.

-On the vision side, I am interested in problems in vision and language, learning common sense and visual reasoning.
+#On the vision side, I am interested in problems in vision and language, learning common sense and visual reasoning.
 On the machine learning side, I am interested in developing tools for effective low-shot learning, generative models, bayesian deep learning and variational inference.

-I also care about issues of how we evaluate our models, as we edge towards higher-level AI-complete tasks.
+#I also care about issues of how we evaluate our models, as we edge towards higher-level AI-complete tasks.
 In my first project in grad school, I worked on a (now popularly used) evaluation metric for image captioning called <a href="http://vrama91.github.io/cider/">CIDEr</a>.

 I have been fortunate to work with some great mentors and collaborators during grad school, including <a href="http://larryzitnick.org/">Larry Zitnick</a>,
 <a href="http://www.cc.gatech.edu/~dbatra/index.html">Dhruv Batra</a>,